gonnection/gonnection/README.md

 --------------------------------------------------------------
 ## INCIDENTS THAT THIS SOFTWARE WANTS TO PREVENT
-After the Tushar Mehata case in January 2026.
+Engineering in pace After the Tushar Mehata case in January 2026.
 ---------------------------------------------------------------

 ## PHILSOPHY, VALUES, VISION, MISSION & MOTIVATION